Anne-Marie Concepción |

 InDesign allows you to bend the rules and fake bold and italic text with typefaces like Andale Mono and Dingbats.
 In this week’s episode of InDesign Secrets, Anne-Marie Concepción shows you how to use the Skew and Shear options to angle text and add an additional stroke to create bold type.
 Watch this week’s free episode of InDesign Secrets to learn more.

-Tags: InDesign, Anne-Marie Concepción, Adobe InDesign, InDesign Secrets, Text, Fonts, Bold Text, Italic Text
+Tags: Adobe InDesign, Anne-Marie Concepción, Bold Text, Fonts, InDesign, InDesign Secrets, Italic Text, Text

 Thanks for signing up.